 Get strong to fight childhood cancer: Pixformance is a partner of the European research project FORTEe

-Cancer is a leading cause of death for children and adolescents in Europe.
-The common side effects of cancer treatment in children and adolescents include physical inactivity, cancer-related fatigue and an impaired healthrelated quality of life.
+The common side effects of cancer treatment in children and adolescents include physical inactivity, cancer-related fatigue and impaired health-related quality of life.
 Adapted exercise programs for adult cancer patients are an increasingly recognized treatment.
 However, in childhood cancer patients, there is still a lack of sufficient scientific evidence for the effectiveness of this new form of treatment.
 FORTEe will research the experiences of children and adolescents aged between four and 21 years in a Europe-wide interventional clinical trial.
 The project further aims to investigate the effects of a personalized, standardized and age-appropriate exercise intervention on successful cancer treatment in children and adolescents.

 Integration of digital technologies into cancer treatment

-Univ.-Prof. Dr. Jörg Faber, the Principal Coordinating Investigator of the FORTEe project, elaborates further: “The FORTEe project represents an essential step towards implementing exercise therapy as an important, novel supportive cancer treatment and possibly increasing patients‘ health-related quality of life across the European Union and beyond.
-The research project serves as a model for preventive precision medicine in pediatrics by examining risk-adapted health interventions.
-Moreover, other disciplines and partners in the health care system will benefit from the project as the telehealth infrastructure may also be used by resident pediatricians or non-university inpatient hospitals.”
+Univ.-Prof. Dr. Jörg Faber, the Principal Coordinating Investigator of the FORTEe project, elaborates further: “The FORTEe project represents an essential step towards implementing exercise therapy as an important, novel supportive cancer treatment and possibly increasing patients‘ health-related quality of life across the European Union and beyond.”